 For years, bleach has been a product of choice for sanitizing and cleaning for most people.
-Due to its corrosive nature, homeowners have often considered it for killing bed bugs.
+Due to its corrosive nature, homeowners have often considered it to kill bed bugs.

-Summary: Technically, bleach will kill bed bugs by making the sodium hypochlorite to oxidize the bug’s body or outer shell.
-However, humans or pets could inhale their toxic fumes or it might damage your clothes and fabrics.
-In addition, you must spray the bleach mixture directly on the bed bug.
+- Yet, humans or pets could inhale their toxic fumes, or it might damage your clothes and fabrics.
+Also, it would help if you sprayed the bleach mixture directly on the bed bug.

-Also, bleach can will disinfectant against various microbes through denaturing the bacterial proteins and hence rendering them harmless when they clump together – same way you cant uncook a boiled or fried egg.
+Also, bleach can will disinfectant against various microbes through denaturing the bacterial proteins and hence rendering them harmless when they clump together – the same way you cannot uncook a boiled or fried egg.

 1. Requires direct contact with bed bugs

-Bleach will only kill bed bugs through direct contact and thus will be less effective for the bugs that are still in some of their odd hiding places.
+Bleach will only kill bed bugs through direct contact and be less effective for the bugs that are still in some of their odd hiding places.

-Therefore, in case the bed bugs will be hiding on fabrics and clothes, you might end up unintentionally damaging them.
+Therefore, if the bed bugs will be hiding in fabrics and clothes, you might unintentionally damage them.

 2. Bleach can poison pets and humans

 Bleach may also poison your pets, adult human beings, and kids.
 But how?
-If you kid or dogs/ cars accidentally ingest the bleaching liquid, they might get poisoned.
+If your kids or dogs/ cars accidentally ingest the bleaching liquid, they might get poisoned.

 Also, bleach may react with human skin leading to chemical burns.